ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-dns.md

 {:table: .aria-labeledby="caption"}

 # Check and Configure the DNS Record
-In this Step by Step example, the DNS service from IBM Cloud Internet Services is used to manage the DNS zone and its records.
+In this Step by Step example, the DNS service from IBM© Cloud Internet Services is used to manage the DNS zone and its records.
 In this case, you must ensure a record is created for the FQDN being used.
 The record should point to the public address to be configured in the Citrix Netscaler VPX virtual server.

 <img src="images/12-add-record.png" alt="drawing" style="width: 700px;"/>